 What are your thoughts on freemium, freemium+PQLs, and/or free trial windows for B2B products?
 What’s the best way to discover which business model works best for your product, in your experience, especially if you’re thinking about changing models?

 Freemium models can be amazing, especially in the enterprise.
-They shift purchasing decision from IT to the actual users of the product.
+They shift purchasing decisions from IT to the actual users of the product.
 It separates “should I use this?” from “should I buy this?”

 Then you can take advantage of this contagion that happens when a product explodes inside of a company.
 We saw that with Google, you can see it with Slack.